Md-Sadman-Sakib-UTS/Freight_Flow/README.md

 │       ├── emission.py
 │       └── …
-├── data/                  # Hazard and other data files (can be .gitignored for privacy) ├── requirements.txt
+├── data/                  # Hazard and other data files (can be .gitignored for privacy) ├── requirements.txt       # Lists all Python dependencies ├── .env.example           # Example file for environment variables └── README.md              # This file
-├── .env.example
-└── README.md
+**